paulinemutuku/Resume_Website/README.md

-My Personal Website
-This project is a personal web development portfolio created using HTML, CSS, and JavaScript..
+This project is a personal web development portfolio created using HTML, CSS, and JavaScript.